Toronto is a vibrant city, and the choices are endless--but not entirely free.

 19. Watch a free outdoor movie.

 There's not much better than watching a movie on a big screen right under the stars!
-Just as there are free music concerts every so often, you've got the chance to see classic and newer movies on an outdoor screen at Yonge-Dundas or Harbourfront Centre.
-The selection of movie varies, and you can keep up with what's next by visiting their websites.
+Just as there are free music concerts every so often, you've got the chance to see classic and newer movies on an outdoor screen at Yonge-Dundas, Harbourfront Centre, or many other places offered.
+The selection of movie varies, check out our full schedule of outdoor movies.

 20. Volunteer at the local Salvation Army or soup kitchen.